phac-nml/ncov-dehoster/README.md

 **Illumina** - Competitive mapping approach with bwa mem to remove human reads from the input fastq files while maintaining as many viral reads as possible

-**Nanopore** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate de-hosted, demultiplexed fast5 and fastq files from input fast5 files
+**Nanopore** - Dual mapping approach based around [nanostripper](https://github.com/nodrogluap/nanostripper) and then subsequently [guppy](https://nanoporetech.com/nanopore-sequencing-data-analysis) to generate de-hosted, demultiplexed fast5 and fastq files from input fast5 files.

+*Currently* nanopore dehosting is still a little rough and you will also have to provide a path to the nanostripper environment along with the tool itself with the following:
+`--nanostripper_env_path <path/to/nanostripper/env`
+`--nanostripper_tool_path <path/to/nanostripper/tool`

 ------